openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

        - The document is easy for the learner to follow.

    * - **Very accurate**
-     - Document shares features of 5 and 3.
+     - Document shares features of Perfect and Acceptable.
      -

    * - **Acceptable**